Travel Jottings

 Thankfully, things have cheered up since then, so the attractions of Jersey, Guernsey, Alderney, Herm and Sark all return to mind.
 My ambitions are pedestrian and these get informed by Cicerone guidebooks as there is plenty of coastal walking to go along with wandering about various conurbations, and various parts of the Jersey coastline are included in Jersey National Park.
 Slow motion travel is a great way of surveying any scenery and history as one goes.
 Smaller islands are not places to rush.

 For getting around Jersey and Guernsey without a car, both Liberty Bus and Guernsey Bus will have their respective uses.
-For those arriving by sea, Condor Ferries will be especially useful year round given that Manche-Îles Express appears to be a seasonal foot passenger service mainly restricted to the summer months, even if it includes ports of call in Normandy.
+For those arriving by sea, Condor Ferries and Alderney Ferry Services will be especially useful year round given that Manche-Îles Express appears to be a seasonal foot passenger service mainly restricted to the summer months, even if it includes ports of call in Normandy.
 The former also conveys vehicles as well as linking the islands with England; on some days, day trips are a possibility.
 Otherwise, travellers often arrive by air with operators like easyJet, British Airways, Blue Islands or Aurigny.

 More travel information is available from Ports of Jersey, who look after the island's airport, harbours, marinas and coastguard.
 Naturally, there is also useful information from Guernsey Airport too.
 Knowing how far in advance to check in before a flight or a sailing is invaluable.